esPass/espass.github.io/how.md

 ### Graceful degradation

 Not everyone has a smart phone - but we can degrade gracefully for them.
 When delivering the pass we can deliver the signed message for the initial key in a barcode as before.
 This way you cannot resell but you can gain entrance.
 You have to keep the pass secret as before - nothing changes there.
 This barcode can e.g. be delivered as an image alongside the espass file in the email after buying and users can print it.

+### Key storage

+We store the key in the esPass file.
+There might also be the possibility to use keys from some wallet-app later on but to get a really low barrier and pleasant user experience in the beginning we go this route.

+### Who pays the ether/gas

+Also for reasons of good UX we will not require the normal user to hold any ether.
+The ether needed will be provided by the creator of the passes he pays the fee when instantiating the contract - he will price this in when selling the passes.
+It should be fraction of cents per pass.
+When reselling the pass there is also ether needed - but then there is mostly also money involved and we can use a fraction of this to buy ether to execute the transfer function of the contract.